 Dr Erik Amble is a non-executive director of the Company.
-Dr Amble is the chairman and founder of NeoMed Management in 1997.
-Prior to that, he has been Chairman and controlling shareholder of NeoMed AS, providing investment advisory services, specializing in small and medium sized companies in the pharmaceutical, medical device and diagnostic industries.
-From 1993 to 1997, NeoMed AS co-managed two private equity investment companies, KS Nordic Healthcare Partners and Viking Medical Ventures Limited.
-Dr Amble has served as a board member of Clavis Pharma AS, GenoVision AS/Qiagen AS, Thommen Medical AG, Vessix Vascular Inc. and Sonendo Inc., and currently serves on the board of directors of JenaValve Technology Inc., CorFlow Therapeutics AG and Axonics Modulation

-Technologies Inc. He is a founder and former Chairman of the Norwegian Venture Capital Association.
+Dr Amble is the chairman and founder of NeoMed Management in 1997 and raised six NeoMed Innovation funds specializing in small and medium sized companies in the pharmaceutical, medical device and diagnostic industries.
+From 1993 to 1997, he co-managed two private equity investment companies, KS Nordic Healthcare Partners and Viking Medical Ventures Limited.
+Dr Amble has served as a board member of Clavis Pharma AS, GenoVision AS/Qiagen AS, Thommen Medical AG, Vessix Vascular Inc., Sonendo Inc. and Axonics Modulation Technologies, and currently serves on the Board of Directors of JenaValve Technology Inc., CorFlow Therapeutics AG and Serca Pharmaceuticals AS.
+He is a founder and former Chairman of the Norwegian Venture Capital Association.
 He holds a Dr. scient. degree in organic chemistry from the University of Oslo and a Master of Science degree in Management from the Graduate School of Business, Stanford University, U.S.A.